makyen/StackExchange-userscripts/Roomba-Forecaster/README.md

 always displayed).
 ![short reasons](https://github.com/makyen/StackExchange-userscripts/raw/master/Roomba-Forecaster/README-assets/tooltip-short-reasons.png)

-###Scraping the page or using the Stack Exchange API
-You can also select to use the Stack Exchange API to obtain the data for the question, or to scrape the page.
-All the data is available in each question page.
-Scraping the page is faster than making an API request.
-If you would prefer the data to be obtained from the Stack exchange API, you can select to do so.
-For power users, it is possible you might be concerned about the overall number of requests being made for all the scripts you are using.
-If so, scraping the page will consume none of your quota.

 ##Compatibility Notes
 The tooltip is styled to look like a native tooltip in the browsers which were tested: Chrome, Firefox, Opera, and Edge.
 Thus, the tooltip will look slightly different in in each browser.
 The images above are from Chrome.

 ----------------------------
 <sup>1.
 Actually, four Roomba tasks run weekly.
 The other two only
-affect questions migrated to another Stack Exchange site, or from another site and rejected.
-While the script should detect these, doing so is untested due to the Stack Exchange system automatically forwarding the page to the site where the question currently exists.
+affect questions migrated to another Stack Exchange site or from another site and rejected.
+While the script should detect these, the Stack Exchange system automatically forwards the page to the site where the question currently exists.
 Thus, unless something changes in how Stack Exchange shows such questions, it is unlikely that you will see one.</sup>

 <sup>This is a fork of [RoombaForecast](https://github.com/Siguza/StackScripts/blob/master/RoombaForecast.user.js).</sup>